CHRIS DELIZER, YOGA TEACHER

 I like to adapt my yoga classes to what I know a person needs.
 When you are teaching in a group setting and you have twenty people in a class, you have to divide your attention between all twenty of them.
 You know that this person is working on this particular pose, and that the other one needs to strengthen a particular area, so you design the class around that.
 During a private session, you are focusing only on one person, so every move is designed for that person.
 It’s just a different experience.

 Guiding others to do things they never thought they could do with their body, mind and soul is my purpose and my higher calling.
 I believe we all have a divine spark within us that needs to be ignited.
 Sometimes all we need is a little guidance to feel safe exploring our potential.
 That’s why after more than fifteen years of teaching yoga, I felt like more was needed than simply teaching classes.
-I felt that I had to help others bridge the gap between the physical and the emotional, and that’s how Gayatri was born, and why I am currently focusing less on open classes and more on private sessions.
+I felt that I had to help others bridge the gap between the physical and the emotional, and that’s why I am currently focusing less on open classes and more on private sessions.

-How does a Gayatri session work?
+How does a private session work?

-Gayatri was created to help support yogis at varying stages of practice find their greatness and see their potential on and off their yoga mats.
+Private sessions were created to help support yogis at varying stages of practice find their greatness and see their potential on and off their yoga mats.
 We offer mostly private sessions focused on finding and harnessing one’s potential.
-The Gayati Sessions are one hour and fifteen minutes.
+The sessions are one hour and fifteen minutes.
 The first time we meet, we’ll have a little chat so I can get to know you a bit.
 Then, I’ll take you through a generic yoga class to asses your practice.
 I can asses your practice within the first ten minutes, and I will focus the rest of the session and subsequent sessions on addressing your strengths and weaknesses.
 The process is intuitive and every session is different, but focussed on the exercises that are specifically target to your needs.
 After we practice, we typically take a bit of a break where we talk about how your body is feeling and how are you feeling.
 We also talk about what’s going on in other parts of your life, because it’s all connected.

 Depending on what you need, I might recommend a book, I might have you write a journal, go to a particular art exhibit, or simply find the time and the space to practice quiet and stillness once a day.
 It’s different for everybody because our bodies are different, and we are all at different points in our personal and professional lives.
 That’s the beauty of it, to be able to figure out what’s going to unlock your potential, what’s going to help you connect with your greatness.